-A new series to kick off 2016, in which we ask Wales’ top writers to share a glimpse of their work space.
+A new series in which we ask Wales’ top writers to share a glimpse of their work space.
 In this first instalment, Man Booker-nominated and two-time Wales Book of the Year-winner Patrick McGuinness welcomes readers into his clutter.

 This is my study in Caernarfon.
 I think and work amid clutter, but this is where the clutter is contained.
 The room is at the front of the house, and faces the Menai Straits by way of Menai Motors, a car dealer’s forecourt.
 Menai Motors is run by a man called Dylan Thomas: how could I not buy from him?

 I read several books at once.
 On the left is a copy of Marcel Lecomte, a Belgian poet and art critic, friend of Magritte and a wonderfully gentle, modest, writer who celebrates the ordinary spookiness of urban life.
 On the right, a pile of books by Georges Perros, Paul de Roux and Henri Thomas I’m using for a chapter about the everyday.
 There’s also Gilles Ortlieb’s Meuse Métal, etc., which I have by me a lot right now as I’m translating him.
 On the floor, by the Elaine Brown LP, is a stack of Orham Pamuk, on whom I was supposed to finish an article by 1st November.
 It’s in French, and the French are more elastic about deadlines than we are.
 I hope.